Back to Our History

 1977

 To get support the Ballarat community were often travelling two or more hours to Melbourne to visit the Catholic Family Welfare Bureau.
-The Bishop for Ballarat observed this and prioritised access to local support with The Ballarat Diocesan Family Services (BDFS) was founded.
+The Bishop for Ballarat observed this and prioritised access to local support with the foundation of The Ballarat Diocesan Family Services (BDFS).

-Sister Rita Hayes of the Ballarat Mercy Order, having significant social welfare experience, provided vital support to ensure the organisation ran smoothly in its initial years.
+Sr Rita Hayes of the Ballarat Mercy Order, having significant social welfare experience, provided vital support as second in-charge to ensure the organisation ran smoothly in its initial years.
 With a commitment to prevention and early intervention, the agency focused primarily on marriage counselling and marriage preparation to help couples lay strong foundations.

 1980s

-Outreach services and locations continued to expand to Mildura in 1979, Hamilton in 1981, Ararat, Stawell, Ouyen, Robinvale & Swan Hill in 1984 and Warrnambool in 1989, as the need for local support grew.
+Within the first two years, services continued to expand across the diocese with the establishment of the Mildura office in 1979.
+Outreach services expanded to Hamilton in 1981, Ararat, Stawell, Ouyen, Robinvale & Swan Hill in 1984 and Warrnambool in 1989, as the need for local support was identified.

 Within ten years, the range of services had broadened significantly to include parenting and relationship counselling, family support programs, and programs to support local unemployed youth.